mostalive/property-based-tutorial/exercises/js/js-coinbox.md

 Now proceed with implementing checkouts.
 For now, assume that you do a checkout of all the coins present in the inbox.

-a property concerning checkouts: first, a checkout empties the inbox.
+First, a property concerning checkouts: first, a checkout empties the inbox.
 Write a property for this, see it fail for the right reason.

 Second, a checkout should not modify the total value of the coins in the inbox and vault.